SpongePowered/SpongeDocs/source/contributing/guidelines.rst

    issues we need your help with.

 .. note::
-    Please don't submit pull requests for small changes such as typos or identifier refactoring.
+    Please don't submit pull requests for small, non-functional changes such as fixing typos or renaming variable names.
 Instead, `join #sponge on IRC (irc.esper.net)
     <https://webchat.esper.net/?channels=sponge>`_ or `join #spongedev on IRC (irc.esper.net)
     <https://webchat.esper.net/?channels=spongedev>`_ and we'll change it together with the other smaller changes.